Board of Directors

 The Children's Foundation is governed by a volunteer Board of Directors.

 Elizabeth is a community volunteer of long standing.
 She has served on the boards of St. George’s and Crofton House schools, and was President of the Junior League of Greater Vancouver.
-She has been President of The Children’s Foundation for two years, and she is very proud of her association with this outstanding social-profit agency.
+She has been President of The Children’s Foundation for 13 years, and she is very proud of her association with this outstanding social-profit agency.

 Simon is a senior manager in KPMG's tax department and has been with KPMG since 1999.